Saman-VDR/uefiTableExtract/README.md

 You need UEFIExtract and iasl installed in PATH to run this app.

-An other option is, to copy these tools directly to UefiTableExtract.app/Contents/MacOS
+An other option is, to copy UEFIExtract and iasl directly to UefiTableExtract.app/Contents/MacOS You can use install.command to do this for you automatically.